DOTEL0Y/Scikit-Portforlio-Cuticular-Hydrocarbon/README.md

-Utilizating Scikit Learn and various Py Lib on Queen Honey bee Curticlar Hydrocarbons and lipids.
+Utilizing Scikit Learn and various Py Lib on Queen Honey bee Curticlar Hydrocarbons and lipids.